GuenterQuast/mimoCoRB/builddoc/index.rst

 .. code-block:: python

-  """Module save_files to handle file I/O for data in txt and parquet format
+  """Module exporters to handle file I/O for data in txt and parquet format
      This module relies on classes in mimocorb.buffer_control
   """
   from mimocorb.buffer_control import rb_toTxtfile, rb_toParquetfile